ElGonan/carssification_AI/README.md

 ## Abstract
-This project presents a detailed evaluation of a deep learning model for the classification of car parts into 40 distict classes using a Convolutional Neural Network (CNN) based on the ResNet50 architecture.
+This project presents a detailed evaluation of a deep learning model for the classification of car parts into 40 distinct classes using a Convolutional Neural Network (CNN) based on the ResNet50 architecture.
 The model employs transfer learning by leveraging pretrained weights from ResNet50[[3](https://doi.org/10.3390/bioengineering9030097)] , which enhances its performance in distinguishing between multiple classes of car parts.

-The model is constructed with several layers, enabling multiclass classification Training is conducted using categorical crossentropy as the loss function and the Adam optimizer, with early stopping and model checkpointing implemented to prevent overfitting and ensure optimal performance.
+The model is constructed with several layers, enabling multiclass classification.
+ Training is conducted using categorical crossentropy as the loss function and the Adam optimizer, with early stopping and model checkpointing implemented to prevent overfitting and ensure optimal performance.